-Stephen completed his medical training in 1976 in Liverpool, UK and worked for over 6 years in hospital and then general practice.
+After he completed his medical training, in 1976 in Liverpool, Stephen worked for over 6 years in hospital and then in general practice.
 It was during his time in general practice that he began to see methods of treating people that were quite different to his experience and understanding.
 There were homeopaths, acupuncturists and osteopaths working locally who were clearly, in many cases, doing more for patients than Stephen could with his knowledge and training in conventional medicine.
-This aroused his curiosity and he began training in methods of holistic medicine particularly allergy work and nutrition.
-For a time he was medical advisor the the Morecambe Bay Cancer Help Centre which was run by someone who had recovered from cancer by using natural methods of diet and relaxation.
+This aroused his curiosity and he began training in methods of holistic medicine, particularly allergy work and nutrition.
+For a time he was medical advisor the the Morecambe Bay Cancer Help Centre, which was run by someone who had recovered from cancer by using natural methods of diet and relaxation.
 Stephen was priviliged to hear and see amazing stories of recovery from cancer.

 Stephen spent a couple of years at the Northern College of Homoeopathy in the UK and had a great time beginning to understand the philosophies of holistic medicine, specifically homeopathy.
 However, he felt that he had a closer connection with Oriental philosophies and, in 1985, Stephen went to China to study acupuncture.

-Following Stephens return to the UK, he practised acupuncture and subsequently trained in London in Chinese herbal medicine with the esteemed master of Chinese medicine, Tinh Thong Nguyen, a 3rd generation Vietnamese practitioner of Chinese medicine.
+Following his return to the UK he practised acupuncture.
+He subsequently trained in Chinese Herbal Medicine in London, with the esteemed master Tinh Thong Nguyen, a 3rd generation Vietnamese practitioner.

 Stephen is keen to support practitioners of holistic medicine in their practice and offer supervision to individuals as well as seminars and lectures to students, practitioners and colleges.
 He has written 3 books.
 Two textbooks are for students and practitioners of holistic medicine:

 The Clinical Medicine Guide